aryaniiit002/ANPR-Chroma/README.md

 ![ANPR Online Demo](https://github.com/aryaniiit002/ANPR-Chroma/blob/main/ScreenShots/upload%20img.png)

-* and if vehicle is not registered a mail is send to higher authority
+* And if your vehicle is not registered a mail is send to higher authority
-Note: Mail will only if -:
+> Note: For Gmail services to work -
-* Write your google account's password [here](https://github.com/aryaniiit002/ANPR-Chroma/blob/fd89a6f62013caf711c62457cef2f7c8d60ae485/ANPR_Chroma/flaskblog/__init__.py#L22)
+> Write your google account's password [here](https://github.com/aryaniiit002/ANPR-Chroma/blob/fd89a6f62013caf711c62457cef2f7c8d60ae485/ANPR_Chroma/flaskblog/__init__.py#L22)
-* You have to turn off "2 step verification" and turn off "Less secure app access" from your google account settings
+> You have to turn off "2 step verification" and turn off "Less secure app access" from your google account settings

 ![Mail to Authority](https://github.com/aryaniiit002/ANPR-Chroma/blob/main/ScreenShots/not%20registered%20mail.png)